This is a guide covering boudoir photography.

 Lingerie is the go-to for boudoir images, but it is not the only option.
 Many fun pictures come from mimicking vintage scenes or the golden age of Hollywood look from the 40ss to 60s.

-Some clients might be looking for nude (or implied nude) shots.
-But to put it clear, these choices concur with the stylistic choices and your personality during consultations on what style of Boudoir shoot you are taking.
+Some clients might be looking for nude (or implied nude) images.
+But to put it clear, these choices concur with the stylistic choices and your personality during consultations on what style of Boudoir session you are taking.

 Your choices go hand in hand with the hair and makeup decisions made and of course the lighting and posing techniques used that suit the most.